Ranitidine: 7 things you should know

 - A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, abdominal pain) are the most commonly reported side effects.
 Other side effects are rare.

 - May cause false-positive results on urine protein tests and higher dosages may affect liver function.

 - The dosage of ranitidine should be adjusted in people with kidney disease, and a dosage reduction should be considered in those with liver disease.

-- Avoid in people with acute porphyria (a group of disorders characterized by a build-up of porphyrin-producing natural chemicals).
+- Avoid in people with acute porphyria (a group of disorders characterized by the build-up of porphyrin-producing natural chemicals).

 - May interact with some other medications including warfarin, HIV antivirals, nifedipine, procainamide, and benzodiazepines.

 - Vitamin B12 deficiency may occur with long-term therapy.